 streaming: a free monad transformer optimized for streaming applications

-can be used wherever FreeT
+Stream can be used wherever FreeT is used.
+The compiler's

 standard range of optimizations work better for operations

-written in terms of Stream
+written in terms of Stream.
+FreeT f m r / Stream f m r

 is of course extremely general, and many functor-general combinators

-are exported by the general module Streaming
+are exported by the general module Streaming.

-See the examples in Streaming.Prelude
+See the examples in Streaming.Prelude for a sense of how

 simple the library is to use and think about.